welsherlab/3DTrackSim/README.md

 To pass uniform background set bofr to desired value and pass null value [] for r.

-For additional documentation on outputs, originof toolbox dependencies, and suggested parameter values see the readme pdf.
+For additional documentation on outputs, originof toolbox dependencies, and suggested parameter values see the READ_more_documentation pdf.